Starfire Direct : Going Green : Saving Our Planet

 Step # 4 – Check Your Water Heater

 Keep your water heater thermostat no higher than 120°F. Save 550 lbs. of carbon dioxide and $30 per year.
 Talk to your building or condo manager to upgrade the efficiency of the boiler in your building to magnify the savings.

-Replace 3 frequently used light bulbs with compact fluorescent bulbs.
-This will save approximately 300 lbs. of carbon dioxide and $60 per year.
+Replacing just 3 light bulbs with efficient, long lasting LED lights.
+Depending on how many you change out, this will save over 300 lbs. of carbon dioxide and $60 per year.